inventree/inventree-docs/docs/start/docker_prod.md

 The first step is to edit the environment variables, located in the `.env` file.

 !!! warning "External Volume"
-    The only *mandatory* change is to define the `INVENTREE_EXT_VOLUME` variable - this must point to a directory *on your local machine* where persistent data is to be stored.
+    You must define the `INVENTREE_EXT_VOLUME` variable - this must point to a directory *on your local machine* where persistent data is to be stored.

-!!! info "Database Credentials"
+!!! warning "Database Credentials"
-    You may also wish to change the database username (`INVENTREE_DB_USER`) and password (`INVENTREE_DB_PASSWORD`) from their default values
+    You must also define the database username (`INVENTREE_DB_USER`) and password (`INVENTREE_DB_PASSWORD`).
+You should ensure they are changed from the default values for added security

 ### Create Database